jrmullen/Watchdog/README.md

 ##FTP Setup on Pi
-	1. First, do a sudo apt-get install ncftp on the Raspberry Pi.
+	1. First, do a `sudo apt-get install` ncftp on the Raspberry Pi.

+	2. Install the files needed to be able to convert from .avi to .mp4 in script:
+		`sudo apt-get install libavcodec-extra`
+		`sudo apt-get install libav-tools`

-	2. We'll be using a bash script to upload log videos via FTP.
+	3. We'll be using a bash script to upload log videos via FTP.
 You can create it using a CLI text editor such as vim/nano or you can do it in windows and transfer via sftp.

-	3. The script, watchdog.sh, is as follows:
+	4. The script, watchdog.sh, is as follows:
 		`#!/bin/bash`
 		`mac="$(cat /sys/class/net/eth0/address)"`
 		`path="/tmp/motion/*.avi"`